ZuraJeladze2/Cloudonix/README.md

 ## How to run

-First of all, after cloning the repository and opening it with IDE, traditionally run `npm i` to install node modules, then open terminal and run `ng serve` to run the app.
+After cloning the repository and opening it with IDE, traditionally run `npm i` to install node modules, then open terminal and run `ng serve` to run the app.

 ### That's it, congratulations, hope you'll like it!